Volumes of Polytopes Without Triangulations: Vertex 3-Polytopes

-which can be shown to be independent of the reference boundary $B^{\alpha}$ and where the sum on $k$ (but not on $i$) is cyclic.
+which can be shown to be independent of the reference boundary $B^{\alpha}\in \mathbb{CP}^3$ and where the sum on $k$ (but not on $i$) is cyclic.
 This is simply a particular triangulation of our polytope, where the prefactor $\frac{2}{3!}$ comes from the fact that, due to the constraints on the lists $\{l_i\}$, we are summing over each simplex once for every even permutation of $i,j_{ik},j_{i(k+1)}$ in (\ref{eq:Arbitrary3PolytopeVolume}).
-We later use (\ref{eq:Arbitrary3PolytopeVolume}) to confirm that our $F_{ijk}$-calculus obtains the correct volume, though as in the two-dimensional case we will see that this calculus is completely independent of any particular triangulation.\\ We now introduce the three-dimensional analogues of the $V[\cdot\cdot][\cdot\cdot]$ objects.
+We later use (\ref{eq:Arbitrary3PolytopeVolume}) to confirm that our vertex calculus obtains the correct volume, though as in the two-dimensional case we will see that this calculus is independent of any particular triangulation.\\ We now introduce the three-dimensional analogues of the $V[\cdot\cdot][\cdot\cdot]$ objects.
 For any six boundaries $1, ...,6$, we define

-and using the three-dimensional analogue of (\ref{eq:FundamentalIdentity}) one can show that $V[\cdot\cdot][\cdot\cdot][\cdot\cdot]$ is fully antisymmetric both in its individual $[\cdot\cdot]$ entries as well as under swapping the $[\cdot\cdot]$'s themselves.
+Using the three-dimensional analogue of (\ref{eq:FundamentalIdentity}) given by one can show that $V[\cdot\cdot][\cdot\cdot][\cdot\cdot]$ is fully antisymmetric both in its individual $[\cdot\cdot]$ entries as well as under swapping the $[\cdot\cdot]$'s themselves.
+As shown in Appendix \ref{app:3Cube}, $V[12][34][56]$ corresponds to the volume of a cube, just as $V[12][34]$ corresponds to the volume of a quadrilateral in the two-dimensional case.
 We define the brackets $\{...|...|...\}$ to be one-half times the (non-normalized) antisymmetrization of the labels that are excluded from the vertical bars.
 For example,

 and